 Don’t install non-functional exterior shutters (panels that are strictly for appearance and do not swing) tight against the building.
 Do insert a spacer to create a small gap between the exterior shutter and the siding.
 This will allow moisture to evaporate from this area and not be trapped.

 Don’t install functional louvered exterior shutters upside down.
 Do install exterior shutters with the louvers, or slats, aligned correctly.
-Functional exterior shutters in a closed position over the window opening will direct rain water away from the home.
+Movable exterior shutters in a closed position over the window opening will direct rain water away from the home.
 The louvers will angle down from the inside to the outside of the house.
 When rotated open to the side of the window, the louvers should appear to point up.
 Upward facing louvers also conceal space between the louvers to the onlooker, who is often located below or in line with the wooden shutters.
 The bottom rail of raised panel shutters will either be the same size or slightly larger than the top rail.
 Stationary, or non-functional, shutters can be installed with the louvers aligned in either direction.
 Fixed louver shutters are an adapted rendition of panels with movable louvers.
 The movable variety can be adjusted to any position, making either an up or downward slanted louver correct.

 Don’t forget how the house shutters were installed, what equipment was necessary, and the name of the supplier.
 Do easily document this, or any other, home improvement project with digital pictures for future reference or subsequent owners.

 Didn’t find the answer to your question?
 We love a challenge and welcome original shutter questions.